-That’s why an experienced mental illness and Social Security Disability attorney in Everett or elsewhere in Washington is often the best “intermediary” between you and workers of the Social Security Administration (SSA) to make sure that the latter are always on the same page about how your mental illness affects your ability to work and earn a living.
+That’s why an experienced mental illness and Social Security Disability attorney in Everett or elsewhere in Washington is often the best “intermediary” between you and the Social Security Administration (SSA) to make sure that the latter is always on the same page about how your mental illness affects your ability to work and earn a living.

 Even if you have been diagnosed with a certain mental illness by a medical professional, it does not necessarily mean that you are guaranteed to collect SSI or SSDI benefits.
 After all, not all mental illnesses qualify for social security disability.
-If you have a hard time finding your mental illness on the list of medical conditions that qualify for SSDI or SSI, do not hesitate to speak to a lawyer for legal assistance.
+If you have a hard time finding your mental illness on the list of medical conditions that qualify for SSDI or SSI, do not hesitate to speak to a lawyer.

 A lawyer can also help you if you have not been diagnosed with a mental illness but are absolutely certain that symptoms of your medical condition meet the eligibility threshold required to collect social security disability benefits.

-Our Everett social security disability attorney from Russell & Hill, PLLC, will be able to help you collect sufficient evidence to prove that your mental illness qualifies for SSI or SSDI benefits.
+Our Everett social security disability attorneys from Russell & Hill, PLLC, will be able to help you collect sufficient evidence to prove that your mental illness qualifies for SSI or SSDI benefits.
 Contact our law firm to schedule a free consultation.
-Call our offices at 425-728-7467 today.
+Call our offices at 425-212-9165 today.